A cannabis lollipop?

 It also allows air to flow through the lower reaches of the plants more easily.
-This improved air circulation ensures humidity does not build up, preventing rust fungus or other types of mold from forming.
+This improved air circulation ensures humidity does not build up, preventing rust fungus or other types of mold like powdery mildew from forming.

 The lollipopping technique is especially effective in grow rooms that only have lighting above the plants, and none coming from the sides or below.
 It is also great in climates with high humidity levels.